PRX/Porter/README.md

 `Source.Mode` is required and indicates the protocol used to fetch the source file.
 When the mode is set to `S3`, `Source.BucketName` and `Source.ObjectKey` are also required.
 When the mode is set to `HTTP`, `Source.URL` is also required, which can use either an `http://` or `https://` protocol.

 `Tasks` is an array of individual operations the state machine should perform.
 Every member of the array should be an object with a `Type` property.
-Valid types are: `Inspect`, `Copy`, `Image`, `Transcode`.
+Valid types are: `Inspect`, `Copy`, `Image`, `Transcode`, `Transcribe`.
 Tasks with invalid types are ignored.
 The other properties of any given task are determined by their type (see below).

 `Callbacks` is an array of endpoints to which callback messages about the job execution will be sent.
 Each endpoint object has a `Type` (supported types are `AWS/SNS`, `AWS/SQS`, and `HTTP`).
 Different modes will have additional required properties. `HTTP` callbacks using methods like `POST` or `PUT` require a `Content-Type`.
 Possible values are `application/json` and `application/x-www-form-urlencoded`.